Man Utd & Liverpool fans to hold minute's applause for Ronaldo following loss of Portugal international's b...

 Manchester United revealed that the idea of a gesture in honour of Ronaldo's baby boy was originally suggested by Liverpool fans.

-As well as a minute's applause the two sets of players will also wear black armbands.
+As well as the applause in the seventh minute, a reference to Ronaldo's shirt number, the two sets of players will also wear black armbands at the Red Devils' request.

 It has already been confirmed that Ronaldo will miss Tuesday's game in order to be with his family.